boyter/boyter.org/content/posts/sloc-cloc-code-performance.md

  - polyglot 0.5.10
  - gocloc b3aa5f37096bbbfa22803a532214a11dbefa0206

-I compiled `tokei` and `loc` on the machine used for testing using the latest version of Rust 1.28.
+I compiled `tokei` and `loc` on the machine used for testing using the latest version of Rust 1.29.

 I am not going to include any commentary about the benchmarks.

-To start lets try the accuracy test using the `tokei` torture test file.
+To start lets try the accuracy test using the `tokei` torture test file https://github.com/Aaronepower/tokei/blob/master/COMPARISON.md#accuracy

 ```
 root@ubuntu-c-16-sgp1-01:~# ./scc tokeitest/
 -------------------------------------------------------------------------------
 Language                 Files     Lines     Code  Comments   Blanks Complexity
 -------------------------------------------------------------------------------
-Rust                         1        39       32         2        5          5
+Rust                         1        38       32         2        5          5
 -------------------------------------------------------------------------------
-Total                        1        39       32         2        5          5
+Total                        1        38       32         2        5          5
 -------------------------------------------------------------------------------

 root@ubuntu-c-16-sgp1-01:~# tokei tokeitest/